 Depositing the output would present a security risk.

 The following exceptions deal with cases where deposit of the output is possible, but there are issues to do with meeting the access requirements.
 In the following cases, the output will still be required to meet the deposit and discovery requirements, but not the access requirements.
-A closed-access deposit, where allowed, will be required.
+A closed-access deposit will be required.

 The output depends on the reproduction of third-party content for which open access rights could not be granted (either within the specified timescales, or at all).